jenkins-x/jx-go-maven-base-image/README.md

-# jx-cli base image
+# jx-go-maven base image

-The base image used for the [jenkins-x/jx-cli](https://github.com/jenkins-x/jx-cli) container image.
+The base image used for the [jenkins-x/jx-cli](https://github.com/jenkins-x/jx-cli) `jx-go-maven` container image.